Mongolia

 Special Application Instructions

-In compliance with the Mongolian government regulations regarding health and assignment in the school system, candidates must include any medical disclosures for the applicable medical conditions listed below in the medical examination forms provided by IIE after being selected as Fulbright finalists.
-Strict adherence to these regulations is mandatory, and your grant is contingent on the ability to secure a placement in Mongolia.
-Any attempts to omit or falsify information are immediate grounds for revoking/terminating the grant.
+To comply with Government of Mongolia regulations regarding assignments in the Mongolian school system, those selected as finalists must disclose any applicable medical conditions listed in the Fulbright Participant Medical History and Medical Examination form provided by the Institute of International Education (IIE).
+Strict adherence to these regulations is mandatory, and the participant’s grant is contingent upon the ability to secure a placement in Mongolia.
+Any attempts to omit or falsify information are grounds for immediate revocation/termination of the grant.

-Applicants should demonstrate a clear interest in Mongolia and learning Mongolian.
-The in-country orientation will include a Mongolian language component, so some level of self-study is encouraged prior to arrival.
+Applicants should demonstrate a clear interest in Mongolia and learning about the country’s culture, including the Mongolian language.
+The in-country orientation will include a Mongolian language component, but some level of self-study is encouraged prior to arrival.
+After the orientation, no in-country Mongolian language classes will be provided as part of the program, but ETAs have reported that continuing lessons and practice on their own has proved useful in daily life.

 Placement Type